How to Sell a Chrome Extension and Make $4,012 From Google in Just 7 Days

 - Add links to FBAmaster.com to existing articles and other locations that made sense.

 The money really is in the email list.
-After simply emailing my own list, I've made my full investment back on the Chrome Extension development.
+After simply emailing my own user base in my email list, I've made my full investment back on the Chrome Extension development.

 By comparison, the “old” Chrome extension had sold a total of about $1,500 worth in the first 4 months of the year.
-(In month 5 it sold about $2k worth because I promoted it, as explained here).
+(In month 5 it sold about $2k worth because I promoted it).
 So, this a GREAT start.

 Quick sidenote: I've been a little bit spoiled with the success that Long Tail Pro had.
 Obviously, a $4,000 week would be a terrible one for Long Tail Pro.
 But if I look back to when I first created Long Tail Pro, if my memory serves me correct, it sold about $2,500 in the first month.